wangwencui896/AIzhikong/README.md

 # AIzhikong
-Python Script for word &amp; excel
+Python Script for word and excel

+By WangWencui & BaoJincheng